-The Exeter Area Garden Club has presented 64 mini grants to Seacoast Area gardeners in the past 7 years.
-We look forward to reaching $10,000 in grants returned to the community by June 2018.
+The Exeter Area Garden Club has presented 74 mini grants to Seacoast Area gardeners in the past 8 years.
+We have surpassed our goal of awarding $10,000 in grants to the community as of June, 2018.
 Public areas both large and small have benefitted from the program.
 Gardeners from Stratham and Exeter as well as those from the greater seacoast area (Barrington-Kingston-Hampton-Epping) have received Mini Grants.

-Grant amounts for 2018 have been raised to $100-$400.
+Grant amounts for 2018 were raised to $100-$400.
 Applications will now be accepted between March 1st and May 1st, so applicants have time to think about what they plan to do once spring arrives.
 Funds will be forwarded to recipients by May 15th.